-The primary outcome was clearly reported in 54 (58.70%) of the 92 selected articles.
-In the remaining 38 articles, the primary outcome was inferred based on the best judgment of the authors of the present systematic review (specific comments are included in the data collection form available online under Appendix S1).
-Interestingly, examiner calibration for the primary outcome was only reported in 28 of the selected articles (30, 43%), being 15 of them RTCs, 5 non-RCTs, and 8 case series.
+Interestingly, examiner calibration for the primary outcome was reported only in 28 of the selected articles (30.43%), 15 of them being RCTs, 5 non-RCTs, and 8 case series.
 However, beyond that observation, no distinguishable patterns of association between specific types or methodological quality of studies and the choice of primary outcomes were observed.